UnaCloud/UnaCloud2/README.md

 Users can choose Quick or Manual Installation depending on their needs to install the environment.

 ### Quick Script-based Installation
 This kind of installation is very fast and does not use distributed components.
-Download package for Script-based Installation, scripts are designed to run in Ubuntu (11 or later) or Debian (6 or later), don't forget to check system requeriments.
+Download package for Script-based Installation, scripts are designed to run in Ubuntu (14 or later), don't forget to check system requeriments.
 In case of using a virtual machine in NAT don't forget to configure port forwarding using correct protocol (UDP for CONTROL ports).
 * Install SSH server to allow access to server
 * Unzip package in path of your preference.
 * Choose repository folder.
 We recommend a folder with restricted execution privileges.